-North Lane Green Steps special walks to Xmas 2017
+North Lane Green Steps special walks to end of 2019 .

-On dates not shown in the table, all Tuesday walks will commence from the North Town community base, 232 North Lane Aldershot GU12 4TH, at 10.45,unless otherwise advised.
+On other dates, all Tuesday walks will commence from the North Town community base, 232 North Lane Aldershot GU12 4TH, at 10.45,unless otherwise advised.

 |For general enquiries email|